glasser/vote.davidglasser.net/content/post/202011-candidates.md

 probably vote for the actual candidate in this election.

-## Superior Court Judge, Office 2: Elena Condes?
+## Superior Court Judge, Office 2: Elena Condes

 I haven't done further research into this office since the primary.